ai-bits/ai-bits.github.io/README.md

 In the meantime I set up Google Bazel to compile TensorFlow and it sort of worked, at least on Ubuntu, but I rather dig into TensorFlow and CNTK practical examples.

 # 20170123 Welcome to Günter's AI Page!
-Actually I prefer ballroom dancing.
+Actually I prefer ballroom dancing, not really dressed up, but still...

 ![Babycha](images/Babycha1.gif)

+And I like to run after balls for the life of me, mainly in soccer / football, (beach) volleyball.
+Too short for basketball.